Panasonic FZ2000 vs G2

 It is notable that the FZ2000 has a microphone port, which is missing on the G2.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The FZ2000 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the G2 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the G2 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the G2 was succeeded by the Panasonic G3.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic website.
+Further information on the features and operation of the FZ2000 and G2 can be found, respectively, in the Panasonic FZ2000 Manual (free pdf) or the online Panasonic G2 Manual.

 So how do things add up?
 Which of the two cameras – the Panasonic FZ2000 or the Panasonic G2 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.